RePod/psdle/README.md

 What Needs To Be Done
 =====
+* Improve appearance
+* Possibly make the parsing process more detailed?
 * In-depth information gathering (i.e. if system filtering is vague such as PS1 games marked for PSP)
 * Possibly userscript format?